-Because there are three natural colour axes it is natural to describe colours as locations in a three dimensional space.
-A representation of the plane spanned by the yellow/blue and red/green axes is shown in figure 1.
+Because we seem to possess three natural colour axes (light/dark, yellow/blue and red/green), it is natural to describe colours as locations in a three dimensional space.
+A representation of the plane spanned by the yellow/blue and red/green axes is shown in Figure 1.
 Although these axes have a natural physiological explanation, they do not correspond to our natural perception of colour.
-Our natural perception seems to correspond to the use of polar coordinates in this plane.
-The angle, counter-clockwise from red to a given colour correlates with our notion of colour hue and the radial distance from the origin to a given colour correlates with our notion of chroma or colourfulness.
+Our perception seems to correspond to the use of polar coordinates in this plane, with the angle, counterclockwise from red to a given colour correlating with our notion of colour hue and the radial distance from the origin to a given colour correlating with our notion of chroma or colourfulness.

-2 Colour Synthesis and Colour Matching
+2 Colour synthesis and colour matching